wonkodv/reqtrace/doc/requirements/DESIGN.md

 *   REQ_DELEGATION

-## Artefacts
+## Artefact                                                      `

-Artefacts represent a (group of) files.
+An Artefact represents a (group of) files.
 They load cached requirements or parse them as needed.

+### DSG_ART_FILES: An artefact loads one or more Files

+An Artefact represents one or more files of the same type.

+Covers:
+*   ARCH_ARTEFACT

 ### DSG_ART_PARSE: Artefact Parsing

-Artefact parses the requirements in the files it represents.
+On demand, the Artefact parses the requirements in the files it represents.

-References:
+The artefact stores the (untraced) requirements and all parsing errors

+Covers:
-*   FMT_JSON
+*   ARCH_ARTEFACT
-*   FMT_JSON_REQUIREMENT
+*   REQ_LATE_ERRORS

 ### DSG_ART_CONFIG: Artefact Configuration Fields